-Maplewood Academy welcomes international students at our school.
-Under Federal law the school is authorized to enroll non-immigrant students.
-International students interested in applying should first contact the school Registrar to determine if space is available in the desired grade level.
+Maplewood Academy warmly welcomes international students to our school.
+International students interested in applying should first contact the school registrar to determine if space is available in the desired grade level.

 Because English proficiency is such a critical factor when it comes to academic success in high school, and because many high school courses are vocabulary intensive, it is important for international students to have adequate English proficiency skills.

 International students applying to Maplewood Academy are asked to submit an iBT score (Internet Based TOEFL) with their application.
 Preferred scores would be:

 9th grade = 50

 12th grade = 80

 Students who are unable to reach the minimum score may apply to be a student in the English Language Experience, where they will attend all of the same classes as their English-speaking classmates to improve their proficiency, but may not be able to earn academic credit until a proficiency level is reached that enables them to successfully complete required course work.

 While attending Maplewood Academy, international students will be required to take the iBT once each year in order to carefully monitor expected English language proficiency growth.

 The TOEFL test is the most recognized tool for measuring English proficiency.There are several variations of the TOEFL, each with its own scoring.
 In order to avoid confusion, international students will be required to submit scores from the Internet Based TOEFL, often called the iBT.
 This test is widely available in testing centers.
 Booking a testing time may be limited and it may take several weeks to receive scores.
 Students interested in studying in the United States should schedule a test as soon as possible.